Maitreya: Foretold biography

+Song dynasty (960-1279) statue of Maitreya at Longxing Temple in Hebei, China.

 Various Buddhist sources give details about Maitreya's birth, family and country.
 According to the Cakkavatti Sutta: The Wheel-turning Emperor (Digha Nikaya 26), Maitreya Buddha will be born in a time when humans will live to an age of eighty thousand years, in the city of Ketumatī, whose king will be the Cakkavattī (wheel-turning emperor) Sankha.
 Sankha will live in the palace where once dwelt King Mahāpanadā, but later he will give the palace away and will himself become a follower of Maitreya Buddha.

 Maitreya will be born to the chief priest of Sankha, Brahmayu, and his wife Brahmavati.
 In some sources his family name is Maitreya and his first name is Ajita.
 Maitreya will live as a householder, have a son, and then renounce the world and achieve Buddhahood like Shakyamuni.
 In some accounts, Maitreya will meet Mahakasyapa, who has been in samadhi on top of mount Kukkutapada since the passing of Shakyamuni.
-According to some accounts, Mahakasyapa will then hand Shayamuni's robe to Maitreya.
+According to some accounts, Mahakasyapa will then hand Shakyamuni's robe to Maitreya.

 Buddhist texts from several traditions say that beings in Maitreya's time will be much bigger than during the time of Sakyamuni.
 To these gigantic beings, Buddha's robe barely covers two fingers and a modern human appears insect sized.
 Some sources state that Maitreya will be 88 cubits (132 feet, 40 meters) tall and will live for 88,000 years.
 Like Maṅgala Buddha, his rays will make people hard to distinguish between day and night.
 His teachings will preserve for the next 180,000 years.
 According to the commentary of Anāgatavamsa, his teaching will last for 360,000 years.